Where to Go Uphill Skiing in the Townships?

 Bromont, montagne d’expériences

 Teriyaski, Chipotle, Épicée, Tzatziski, BBQ...
-These are some of the names given to the 12 uphill trails you can explore in Bromont.
+These are some of the names given to the 18 uphill trails you can explore in Bromont.
 Depending on the route you take, you can explore one or more of the resort’s seven hillsides and reach the summit of Mount Brome, Mount Spruce or Pic du chevreuil.
-To head back down, you can choose from among the 144 trails spread throughout the skiable domain.
+To head back down, you can choose from among the 123 trails spread throughout the skiable domain.
 With these names and their different levels of difficulty, you’ll notice that in Bromont you’ll find trails to suit any taste!
+For those carpooling, Bromont, montagne d’expériences has reserved parking spots close to the main entrance just for you!

 Schedule: varies depending on the hillsides.